 THB 850 net per person (Cheese only) and THB 1,200 net for 2 hours unlimited wine.

 Eating cheese typically starts with mild and progresses to strong piques.
-It’s good to start with a goat milk cheese such as Valençay, followed by the soft flavors of Coulommier and Coeur de Neufchâtel, a cow’s milk cheese made into a heart shape.
-Then focus on the mountain cheeses, such as Morbier, this cow’s milk cheese has a distinctive style with dark, intermediate lines because the bottom of the cheese is made from cow’s milk rolled in the morning, then charcoal separates the milk that is filled to the top in the evening for preservation.
+It’s good to start with a goat milk cheese such as Valençay.
+Then followed by the soft flavors of Coulommier and Coeur de Neufchâtel, a cow’s milk cheese made into a heart shape.
+Following with the mountain cheeses, such as Morbier, this cow’s milk cheese has a distinctive style.
+With dark intermediate lines because the bottom of the cheese is made from cow’s milk rolled in the morning.
+Last but not least, charcoal separates the milk that is filled to the top in the evening for preservation.

 The Franche-Comté region produces Comté cheese, which is a hard-shell cheese made from 24-month old cow’s milk.
 If made from summer milk the color is a golden yellow.
 If it is cheese from winter milk, the color will be whiter.
 End up with Petit Gros Lorrain, a mountain cheese that has been cured with Mirabelle mushrooms, followed by Camembert au Calvados.
 Camembert cheese is from Normandy.
 Finally, the salty, bracing tang of Roquefort comes at the end of our French tour de fromage.
 All of these varieties and more, such as Smoked Cheese, Edam, English Cheddar, Parmesan and Provolone can be found at Chef Smiths wine and cheese buffet table for Cheese@SO night.